I’ve had miso-glazed eggplant when I’m out for dinner and have loved them!

-I’ll only buy ingredients that I know I will use, rather than taking a risk and trying something too different that may end up accumulating space in my pantry or fridge for months.
+I’ll only buy ingredients that I know I’ll use, rather than taking a risk and trying something too different that may end up accumulating space in my pantry or fridge for months.

 If you want something more robust, you can add a green side salad.
 I love doing a simple baby leaves salad mix and thinly sliced radish and dress it with olive oil, balsamic vinegar and salt.